 Thurso's origins are revealed in its name, which comes from the Old Norse for Bull's River.
 The Vikings were well established here from as early as the 900s, using the river mouth as a port and a fishing base.
 After Caithness became more securely part of Scotland in medieval times, Thurso continued to grow around its fishing and trade, in a triangular area formed by the River Thurso to the south east and the shore of Thurso Bay to the north.
 This area is still known as Old Thurso or the old town.

 Not a great deal remains of medieval Old Thurso except for the roofless Old St Peter's Church.
 Parts of this date back to the early 1100s and it seems to have been expanded and altered at various points over the next seven centuries before being abandoned in 1832.
-Old St Peter's Church ought to be an important visitor attraction, and in the past we have enjoyed wandering around it.
-However on our most recent visit in June 2010 we were sad to find the gate in the surrounding wall securely padlocked and the church and churchyard apparently permanently closed to visitors.
+After a period of closure, Old St Peter's Church and the surrounding churchyard are again open to the public, and are well worth a visit.

 Nearby Shore Street is very picturesque, and Thurso's seafront is well worth exploring.
 From here you can see the rather sad remains of Thurso Castle on the eastern side of the river mouth.
 On the site of earlier castles dating back to the 1100s, this was largely replaced by a grand Scots Baronial mansion in the 1870s.
 It caught fire and was subsequently partly demolished in 1952.